MicrosoftDocs/entra-docs/docs/architecture/11-onboard-external-user.md

    >[!IMPORTANT]
    > Granting an application permission to update users in your directory is a highly privileged action.
 If you grant the application these highly privileged permissions, secure and monitor your LOB app.

 Your organization or the LOB application might require information stored for future use, such as claims emittance in tokens or granular authorization policies.
-Your application can make another API call to update the external user after they're invited or created in Microsoft Entra ID.
+When external users are invited or created in Microsoft Entra ID, an application can make another API call to update them.
 The application must have extra API permissions and an extra call to the Microsoft Graph API.

 To update the user, use the object ID of the created guest user from the invitation API call, the ID value in the API response from the existence check or invitation.
 You can write to any standard attribute or custom extension attributes.